 B12 Injection Cost vs. B12 Oral Supplement Cost

 It is common for those seeking vitamin B12 deficiency to have questions and concerns regarding the cost of supplements.
-Health care can be a necessary, but great financial stress and the B12 injection costs in comparison to the oral supplement cost is a factor contemplated by many.
+Health care can be a necessity, but great financial stress and the B12 injection costs compared to the oral supplement cost are a factor contemplated by many.
 The method of treatment is determined by lifestyle as well as the cause of vitamin B12 deficiency.
-For example, those who do not receive enough vitamin B12 from their diet can usually maintain the proper levels with oral supplements, however, those with anemia do not have enough stomach acid to breakdown the vitamin within the digestive tract and must use injections as a form of treatment.
+For example, those who do not receive enough vitamin B12 from their diet can usually maintain the proper levels with oral supplements.
+However, those with anemia or who do not have enough stomach acid to breakdown the vitamin within the digestive tract must use injections as a form of treatment.

 It can be difficult to determine what the B12 injection cost is without research but figuring out the cost of an oral B12 supplement is fairly simple because they are available in retail locations.
 If you and your doctor determine that you are able to treat your deficiency with a vitamin B12 oral supplement, you can expect to pay anywhere from $7.80 to $40 at a retail pharmacy.
 The price is dependent on brand, dose, and count.
 Oral supplements must be taken daily to maintain optimal vitamin B12 levels within the blood.

-It is possible for a B12 injection to cost more than some of the units of an oral supplement; however, you need them less often.
+A B12 injection can cost more than some oral supplements; however, you need them less often.
 For example, B12 injections cost anywhere from $20 to upwards of $100.
-The cost greatly depends on your insurance coverage, as well as where you are going to have the shot administered.
+The cost greatly depends on your insurance coverage and where you are going to have a shot administered.
 If you administer your own shots, the B12 injection cost is usually around $27 per vial, and many affordable injection kits that include alcohol wipes and syringes are available for about $30.
 Usually, B12 injections are administered monthly as a form of treatment.

 Frequently Asked Questions